-Our revenues from our Latin American business that we sold to Invekra on October 27, 2016, were \$3,581,000 and \$3,376,000 for the years ended March 31, 2020 and 2019, respectively.
-The agreement obligated us to provide manufacturing for Invekra at reduced prices.
-Such agreement ends on October, 27, 2020.
-We anticipate that we will continue to manufacture for Invekra through December 2020.
-After that time, we expect Invekra to commence its own manufacturing although we may continue to provide manufacturing support at prices commensurate with the market.
-As we make this transition, we expect our overall revenues from Invekra will decrease while our margins will increase.
-If we are unable to increase our dermatology or international sales to replace the outgoing Invekra revenues, our results of operations and financial condition may be adversely affected.
+Our revenues from our Latin American business that we sold to Invekra on October 27, 2016, were \$5,876,000 and \$3,581,000 for the years ended March 31, 2021 and 2020, respectively.
+Most of the revenues from fiscal year 2021 were from orders prior to the ending of our agreement with Invekra on October, 27, 2020.
+Our contract with Invekra required us to supply product at close to our cost.
+Since the end of the Invekra agreement, revenues related to this business declined.
+We may continue to manufacture for Invekra at prices commensurate with the market.
+We expect that our overall revenues from Invekra will decrease while our margins, if any, will increase.
+If we are unable to increase our sales to replace the outgoing Invekra revenues, our results of operations and financial condition may be adversely affected.